uQr/cordova-docs/tips-and-workarounds/ios/osx-set-execute/tips-and-workarounds-ios-osx-set-execute-readme.md

   #Workaround for Missing Execute Bit for Builds on OSX After Checking in Platforms Folder from Windows

-> **NOTE:** This article is depreciated.
+> **NOTE:** This article is deprecated.
 The new article can be found [here](/articles/tips-and-workarounds/ios/osx-set-execute/tips-and-workarounds-ios-osx-set-execute-readme.md).